lukekaalim/react-construct/README.md

 - **Always return a React Element**
     - The return statement of a resolver will dump you all the way back out to the Render method that invoked Construct in the first place, so always keep that in mind.
 Returning `undefined` is an error.
     - The important note in this rule is that if you follow this rule, then the `next` function should also return a React Element, so you can return that instead.
-      - With the expection of the final resolver: Depending on which direction you choose (using a render function or simply using the return value of Construct)
+      - With the exception of the final resolver: Depending on which direction you choose (using a render function or simply using the return value of Construct)
-- **Single Responsability**
+- **Single Responsibility**
     - Your resolvers should be only concerned about a single goal: the transformation of the definition and previous into a new value.
 Constrain the problem to as small units as you can, and then build the pieces together with your definitions file.
 - **ShouldComponentUpdate**
     - The fact that this library works well will react is almost an accident, but it comes with many benefits: they key being that when a component nested inside a resolver updates and re-renders, all children will re-render as well.
 Don't forget to use normal react optimization techniques if this becomes and issue, so things like ShouldComponentUpdate and PureComponent should be tools in your arsenal.